 Don’t Remove Odors

 HEPA is best at removing dust, pollen, mold spores, and other airborne particles.
-But when we look at removing the bad smell, chemicals or unwanted odor HEPA filter is useless.
-You should know this fact before you decide and make a mistake of buying a HEPA filter to remove odor.
+But when we look at removing the bad smell, chemicals, or unwanted odor HEPA filter is useless.
+You should know this fact before you decide and make the mistake of buying a HEPA filter to remove odor.

 Can You Wash HEPA Filter?

-By no means, you can not wash the HEPA filter.
+By no means you can not wash the HEPA filter.
 HEPA filters are designed in a particular way, and every interference with the filter may damage the filter structure, and your HEPA filter may act as a regular filter.
 In other words, if you damage the filter in any way, it won’t have HEPA standard efficiency.
 Because of that, we are not washing HEPA filters.
-If, for some reason, your manufacturer labeled HEPA filter as washable, I would double-check if I really own true HEPA filter.
+If for some reason, your manufacturer labeled HEPA filter as washable, I would double-check if I really own a True HEPA filter.
 And if I really do have HEPA standard filter, I would still not wash it.

 Where Are HEPA Filters Used?

 Today we can find HEPA filters in many devices.
-HEPA filters are used in homes, hospitals, industry, nuclear industry, food industry, pharmacy, vehicles, and other facilities that can benefit from clean air.
+HEPA filters are used in homes, hospitals, the industry, the nuclear industry, the food industry, pharmacies, vehicles, and other facilities that can benefit from clean air.
 At home usage, we can find HEPA filters in vacuum cleaners, air conditioners, air purifiers, dehumidifiers, humidifiers, ventilation systems, and other devices that require clean air.